bsielski/mkfiles/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/mkfiles.
+Bug reports are welcome on GitHub at https://github.com/[USERNAME]/mkfiles.

 ## License